gmx potential -correct outputs the wrong potential

 The direction of the translation does not matter, both will give the correct output.

 The offset by gmx potential is the same regardless of the ion imbalance (-tz "half box length", will give correct voltage regardless of ion imbalance).

 I've attached a sample tpr as well as gmx potential output (only 1ns but clearly shows the problem) for -tz = -, 0, +.

 This issue has been present since gromacs 4.6, and has been present in all versions of gromacs I've tested (v4, v5, v2016 and v2018).

-#2 Updated by Owen Vickery almost 2 years ago
+#2 Updated by Owen Vickery about 2 years ago